FlowFuse/website/src/blog/2024/09/how-to-scrap-data-from-web-with-node-red.md

    - post
    - nodered
    - how to quickly scrap data from the web
-   - web scraping with node-red
+   - Web scraping with Node-RED
-   - web scrapping low-code tool
+   - web scraping low-code tool
+   - web scraping solutions
+   - simple web scraper
+   - best way to web scrape
+   - free web scrapping
+   - automated web scraping
 ---

 Have you ever needed to scrape website data to monitor news, track competitors, or gather insights about your industry?
 In this guide, you'll learn how to use Node-RED for efficient web scraping, allowing you to extract and manage data from various websites seamlessly.
 Whether you're looking to keep tabs on the latest articles, product mentions, or market trends, this step-by-step approach will help you set up Node-RED, configure scraping flows, and handle data extraction effectively.